 Kick back and relax.
 You’ll need to continue lying down for 15-30 minutes.
 We recommend listening to music or your favorite podcast, reading, napping, whatever works for you.

 So there you have it, folks, that’s how easy it is to inseminate at home!
-You can find more helpful tips & tricks on our website, our How it Works page, and as always, feel free to email us at email@example.com.
+You can find more helpful tips & tricks on our website and as always, feel free to email us at email@example.com.
 We're here to help and support you as best we can! ❤️